-Five colorful download arrows representing open source video tools side by side
+Colorful download arrows representing open source desktop video tools

 open-sourcecomparisonvideo-download